 • Setting.
 Companies should conduct live or virtual training and education programs in settings that are conducive to the effective transmission of information.
-These may include clinical, educational, conference, or other settings, such as hotels or other commercially available meeting facilities.
+In addition to virtual settings, appropriate in-person locations may include clinical, educational, conference, or other settings, such as hotels or other commercially available meeting facilities.
 It could also include the Health Care Professional's location.